-PALMER R. NICHOLS II Member CMSU Board of Governors
+RICHARD PHILLIPS Member CMSU Board of Governors

-BOBBY R. PATTON President Central Missouri State University

-thology and audiology, and teacher education.
-All of the university's business administration degrees are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+AARON M. PODOLEFSKY President Central Missouri State University tional organizations in actuarial science, art, aviation, business administration, chemistry, consumer services management, drafting technology, industrial hygiene, manufacturing and construction, music, nursing, social work, speech pathology and audiology and teacher education.
+All of the university's business administration degrees are accredited by the Association to Advance Collegiate Schools of Business-International (AACSB).

-Central's main campus-with its instructional buildings, Elliott Union, 18 conveniently located residence halls, and modern family housing-is the center of university life.
-However, the complete physical plant comprises 1,300 acres, including the University Farm, the 300-acre Pertle Springs recreational and biological research area, and Max B. Swisher Skyhaven Airport.
+CMSU's main campus-with its instructional buildings, Elliott Union, 18 conveniently located residence halls, and modern family housing-is the center of university life.
+However, the complete physical plant comprises more than 1,300 acres, including the Prussing Farm, the 300-acre Pertle Springs recreational and biological research area, and Max B. Swisher Skyhaven Airport.
 State-of-the-art athletic facilities include the 8,500-seat Multipurpose Building, Audrey J. Walton Stadium at Vernon Kennedy Field, James R. Crane Stadium at Robert N. Tompkins Field, and the newly developed South Recreation/Athletic Complex.

 Completed in 1999, the \$30 million James C. Kirkpatrick Library is a state-of-the-art electronic library, containing nine miles of data cable with more than 1,440 Ethernet connections to the Internet.
-Central's library is a leader in developing two-way interactive television, information technologies and Internet training facilities, and in providing access to electronic information resources to the state's citizens.
-At Central, students are valued members of the university family, and their successes-both in the classroom and in life-are the highest priority.
-An educational philosophy combining intellectual rigor and practical career preparation allows Central graduates to reap the full benefits of their university experiences.
-Central currently has a 93.9 percent job placement rate of graduates within six months of receiving their degrees.
+CMSU's library is a leader in developing two-way interactive television, information technologies and Internet training facilities, and in providing access to electronic information resources to the state's citizens.

+At CMSU, students are valued members of the university family, and their successes-both in the classroom and in life-are the highest priority.
+An educational philosophy combining intellectual rigor and practical career preparation allows CMSU graduates to reap the full benefits of their university experiences.
+Central Missouri currently has a 93 percent job placement rate of graduates within six months of receiving their degrees.